nathanrayburn/dai-lab-fileio-A/README.md

 Preparation
 ------------------------------------------------------------------------------

-> [!IMPORTANT]
-> Before starting to write your program, read the document on the Git fork / pull request workflow on Cyberlearn.

-This is the workflow you will use to submit your work.

 ### Fork the repository

 You cannot directly commit to this repository.
-You must there first create your own copy of the repository.
+You must therefore first create your own copy of the repository.

 To do this, click on the "Fork" button in the top right corner of this page on GitHub.
 This will create a copy of the repository in your own GitHub account.